-Generally, the government can garnish Social Security benefits described in Title II of the Social Security Act (OASDI).
-Section 6331 of the IRS code does not exempt Social Security from garnishment in order for the Internal Revenue Service to collect Federal taxes owed.
-The IRS may utilize the Federal Payment Levy Program or a manual levy.
-This includes Social Security disability program payments, retirement payments, and survivor payments.
-Contrastingly, lump sum death payments, children’s benefits, and supplemental Security Income (under title XVI) are exempt.
-You can read more about it here.
+The government can garnish Social Security benefits for delinquent tax debt.
+Most private creditors cannot garnish Social Security benefits, but Title II of the Social Security Act and Section 6331 of the IRS Code outline exemptions for tax debt.
+The IRS can utilize the automated Federal Payment Levy Program or use a manual levy.
+This applies to Social Security disability program payments, retirement payments, and survivor payments.
+However, the IRS cannot garnish lump-sum death payments, children’s benefits, and Supplemental Security Income (SSI).

 How Much Can the IRS Garnish of Social Security Benefits?

 Under the automated Federal Payment Levy Program, the IRS can garnish up to 15 percent of Social Security benefits.
 For example, if your benefit is $1,000, the IRS can take up to $150.
 Through a manual levy, the government does not take a set percentage.
 Rather, it allots you a minimum amount of living expenses and garnishes everything over that amount.

 The IRS updates the guidelines every year.
 As of 2018, if you are single with one exemption, you can keep $887.50 per month.
 If you are married filing jointly with two exemptions, you can keep $1,775 monthly.
 The limits increase if you have more exemptions.
 The IRS can garnish everything over those amounts.

 What Happens Before an IRS Social Security Levy?

 Before garnishing your Social Security payments, the IRS issues several letters.
 Typically, about 60 days after you file a return where you owe money, the IRS sends CP-14.
 This notice notifies you of the balance and demands payment.
 If you don’t reply, CP-501, CP-503, and CP-90 or CP-297 follow.